lmnitzsche/word-analysis-tool/README.md

-# **NerdHub 🦉 - Where Knowledge Nests**
+# **WordWise - Comprehensive Word & Research Analysis**

 ## Overview

-NerdHub is a comprehensive React-based platform for academic research, word analysis, and literary exploration.
-This evolved version of Word Wise combines advanced spell-checking algorithms with modern UI/UX design and integrates multiple research tools for scholars, students, and curious minds.
+WordWise is a comprehensive React-based platform for academic research, word analysis, and literary exploration.
+This evolved version combines advanced spell-checking algorithms with modern UI/UX design and integrates multiple research tools for scholars, students, and curious minds.

 ## Features